-The first three best practices happen before.
+The first three rules for this affirming approach happen before.
 They need to be put in place before we start nurturing that inner curiosity, before we start inviting our learners to start tuning in within and noticing the way their bodies are feeling.

-So now you have the first three foundational best practices in place.
+So now you have the first three foundational rules in place.
 What do you do next?

 The Interoception Activity Cards are a fun and easy way to invite learners to tune in to their body signals!
 Designed to enhance the concepts covered in The Interoception Curriculum, these activity cards provide 170 additional interoception-building activities that can be done on the go!